Carolina Panthers Injury Report for Week 10

 Gambling problem?
 Call 1-800-GAMBLER (Available in the US) Call 877-8-HOPENY or text HOPENY (467369) (NY) Call 1-800-327-5050 (MA), 1-800-NEXT-STEP (AZ), 1-800-BETS-OFF (IA), 1-800-981-0023 (PR) 21+ only.
 Please Gamble Responsibly.
 See BetMGM.com for Terms.
 First Bet Offer for new customers only (if applicable).
 Subject to eligibility requirements.
 Bonus bets are non-withdrawable.
 In partnership with Kansas Crossing Casino and Hotel.
 This promotional offer is not available in DC, Mississippi, New York, Nevada, Ontario, or Puerto Rico.

-The Carolina Panthers will start 2025 without one of their most promising young playmakers.
-Running back Jonathon Brooks is out for the season after tearing his ACL in August.
-Wide receiver Jalen Coker is also sidelined, placed on the reserve/injured list with a quad injury, and is expected to miss 4–6 weeks.
+The Carolina Panthers are without one of their most promising young playmakers, as RB Jonathon Brooks is out for the season after tearing his ACL in August.
+Another blow to the offense comes as WR David Moore was placed on IR with a dislocated shoulder, and OL Brady Christensen will miss the rest of the season after a Week 8 Achilles tear.

 More Panthers Coverage